Max-linear models in random environment

-Our paper is organised as follows.
+Our paper is organized as follows.
 In Section~\ref{s2} we introduce recursive max-linear models on DAGs in $\Z^2$.
-In particular, we show that by Kolmogorov's extension theorem, finite-dimensional max-linear models can be extended to infinite-dimensional models.
+In particular, we give sufficient conditions under which max-linear models on infinite graphs are well-defined.
 Section~3 uses the fact that the max-linear coefficients $b_{ji}$ originate from an algebraic path analysis by multiplying edge weights along a path between nodes $j$ and $i$ with $j$ being an ancestor of $i$.
 This concept, known from finite recursive max-linear models, extends to infinite DAGs.
 Example~\ref{mw} shows that the important class of max-weighted models can be extended from finite to infinite graphs such that the max-weighted property remains.
 Recursive max-linear processes on a DAG have the nice property that independence between random variables on two different nodes is characterized by their ancestral sets.
+We prove that this also holds in the setting of infinite graphs.
 This is the starting point of our investigation.
 Section~\ref{s4} contains the dependence results.
 Here we investigate the Bernoulli bond percolation DAGs.
-In Section~\ref{s41} we prove that nearest neighbor bond percolation on $\Z^2$ yields independence of $X_i$ and $X_j$ with probability 1 provided $|i-j|\to\infty$ for $p \leq1/2$, whereas it yields dependence with positive probability for $p>p*$ and some $\frac{1}{2} < p^* <1$.
+In Section~\ref{s41} we prove that nearest neighbor bond percolation on $\Z^2$ yields independence of $X_i$ and $X_j$ with probability 1 provided $|i-j|\to\infty$ for $p < p^*$, whereas it yields dependence with positive probability for $p>p^*$ and some $\frac{1}{2} < p^* <1$.
 In Section~\ref{s42} we investigate for $X_i$ and $X_j$, which are independent in some subgraph $H$, whether enlargement of $H$ can result in dependence between $X_i$ and $X_j$.
-Finally, in Section \ref{s5} we discuss applications in communication networks and interpretations of our results in this context.
+Finally, in Section \ref{s5} we discuss applications in communication networks in more detail and interpretations of our results in this context.